watson-developer-cloud/visual-recognition-coreml/README.md

 1. You will need Carthage to download the Watson SDK framework, if you do not already have Carthage installed you can follow instructions [here](https://github.com/Carthage/Carthage#installing-carthage)

-2. Once Carthage is set up, you can download the latest SDK by opening your terminal, navigating to the Core ML Vision Continuous Learning/ directory and running the following command
+2. Once Carthage is set up, you can download the latest SDK by opening your terminal, navigating to the Core ML Vision Custom/ directory and running the following command
 ```
 carthage update
 ```